Project-Organize/Docanize/README.md

 # Docanize
-Generate JSDoc Style Comments for all your js/ts files with one command.
+Automatically generate jsdoc style comments for your code to make documentation generation easier.